manideep1108/synboost/README.md

 - This is the link to dataset of full framework (provided in the original author's repo) : `http://robotics.ethz.ch/~asl-datasets/Dissimilarity/data_processed.tar`
 - Link to dataset of light data : https://www.kaggle.com/shashwatnaidu07/light-data-synboost
 - Link to dataset of w/o data generator: https://www.kaggle.com/shashwatnaidu/synboostwo-data-generator

+(For main model and light framework you can find labels under Dataset)

+### Pretrained Weights

+Links to different pretrained weights:
+1) For the full framework :
+2) For the light version :

 ### Training
 The anomaly pipeline uses pre-trained models for segmentation and image re-synthesis.